How can scientists and professionals determine what kind of temperament profile a person has?

 Studies have shown moderate levels of agreement amongst the various measurement methods: interview, questionnaire and physiological measures and observation.
 Each method has its own advantages and drawbacks.
 Today the questionnaire is the method used for practice since it is the least expensive and most time efficient for professionals to use.
 A complete assessment of temperament by the professional involves a combination of interview, direct observation of the person and the use of a standardized questionnaire.
 By putting together the information from all three sources (observation, interview and questionnaire) a valid profile of the temperamental characteristics can nearly always be developed and used to help the person deepen their understanding of their own or their child's individuality and behavior.
 Using temperament-based descriptions, a common frame of reference can be developed between the person and professional, improving understanding and increasing "goodness of fit.

-Practitioners may obtain the materials needed for using temperament questionnaires with infants, children and adults by visiting the Resources tab on this site.
-For more information about research methods and findings, visit the Researchers tab above.
+Practitioners may obtain the materials needed for using temperament questionnaires with infants, children and adults by visiting the Resources tab below.